Aakanksha-jais/Face-Mask-Detection/README.md

 If under any circumstance, the images taken by the camera module aren’t clear enough to classify the system fails.
-Therefore, the proposed system has the following limitations:
+Therefore, the proposed system has some limitations.
-● If the camera module is placed at a distance from the crowd, the model may not be able to give accurate results.
+Firstly, if the camera module is placed at a distance from the crowd, the model may not be able to give accurate results.
-● The model has been designed in a simple fashion, it has no way to classify whether the person in front of the camera is wearing a mask properly or not.
-● The model has not been trained by adversarial examples and is hence susceptible to bayesian error.
+Secondly, model has been designed in a simple fashion, it has no way to classify whether the person in front of the camera is wearing a mask properly or not.At last, the model has not been trained by adversarial examples and is hence susceptible to bayesian error.